-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION 66.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION the online rights, which can lead to the unavailability of audiovisual works on video-on-demand services.
+Other issues may be linked to the windows of exploitation. linked to the windows of exploitation. [tentatively agreed at TM, to be confirmed at trilogue] 66.
 (30) To facilitate the licensing of rights in audiovisual works to video-on-demand platforms, this Directive requires Member States to set up a negotiation mechanism allowing parties willing to conclude an agreement to rely on the assistance of an impartial body.
 The body should meet with the parties and help with the negotiations by providing professional and external advice.
-Against that background, Member States should decide on the conditions of the functioning of the negotiation mechanism, including the timing and duration of the assistance to negotiations and the bearing of the costs.
-Member States should ensure that administrative and financial burdens remain proportionate to guarantee the (30) To facilitate the licensing of rights in audiovisual works to video-on-demand platforms, this Directive requires Member States to should set up a negotiation mechanism, managed by an existing or newly established national body, allowing parties willing to conclude an agreement to rely on the assistance of an impartial body.
+Against that background, Member States should decide on the conditions of the functioning of the (30) To facilitate the licensing of rights in audiovisual works to video-on-demand platforms, this Directive requires Member States to should set up a negotiation mechanism, managed by an existing or newly established national body, allowing parties willing to conclude an agreement to rely on the assistance of an impartial body.
 The participation in this negotiation mechanism and the subsequent conclusion of agreements should be voluntary.
-Where a negotiation involves parties from different Member States, those parties should agree beforehand on the competent Member State, should they decide to rely on the negotiation mechanism.
-The body should meet with the parties and help with the negotiations by providing (30) To facilitate the licensing of rights in audiovisual works to video-on-demand platformsservices, this Directive requires Member States to set upprovide for a negotiation mechanism allowing parties willing to conclude an agreement to rely on the assistance of an impartial body.
+Where a negotiation involves parties from different (30) To facilitate the licensing of rights in audiovisual works to video-on-demand platformsservices, this Directive requires Member States to set upprovide for a negotiation mechanism allowing parties willing to conclude an agreement to rely on the assistance of an impartial body.
 The body or of one or more mediators.
 For that purpose, Member States may either create a new body or rely on an existing one that fulfils the conditions established by this Directive.
-Member States may designate one or more competent bodies or mediators.
-The body or the mediators should meet with the negotiations by providing professional and external advice.
-The body or the mediators could meet with the (30) To facilitate the licensing of rights in audiovisual works to video-on-demand services, this Directive requires Member States to provide for a negotiation mechanism allowing parties willing to conclude an agreement to rely on the assistance of an impartial body or of one or more mediators.
+Member States may designate (30) To facilitate the licensing of rights in audiovisual works to video-ondemand services, this Directive requires Member States to provide for a negotiation mechanism allowing parties willing to conclude an agreement to rely on the assistance of an impartial body or of one or more mediators.
 For that purpose, Member States may either create a new body or rely on an existing one that fulfils the conditions established by this Directive.
-Member States may designate one or more competent bodies or mediators.
-The body or the mediators should meet with the parties and help with the negotiations by providing professional, impartial and external advice.
-Where a negotiation involves parties from different Member professional, impartial and parties to facilitate the start of States, those parties should
+Member States may designate one or more competent bodies negotiation mechanism, including the timing and Member States, those parties should agree beforehand on one or more competent bodies or mediators.
+The body or the or mediators.
+The body or the mediators should meet with the